smerckel/dbdreader/doc/source/selecting_timerange.rst

 ****************************************

 Not always it is desired to read and process all files that are available.
-The class :class:`dbdreader.PatternSelect` provides a way to retrieve only those file names that are limited to a certain time frame, see :ref:`sec_dbdpatternselect`.
+The class :class:`dbdreader.DBDPatternSelect` provides a way to retrieve only those file names that are limited to a certain time frame, see :ref:`sec_dbdpatternselect`.

 Alternatively, we can also use the :class:`dbdreader.MultiDBD` API to